BoevaLab/LILY/README.md

 Create bigWig files (.bw) from HMCan density (.wig) files:
 `file=$CL.K27ac.wig`
 `PATHTOUCSCTOOLS/UCSC_tools/wigToBigWig -clip $file hg19.fa.fai $file.bw`
+4. Run LILY; it will create $CL.K27ac.scores.bed where SE are sorted according to the strength:
+`cat PATHTO/runLILY.R | R --slave --args $CL.K27ac $OUTDIR 12500 2500 hg19_refseq.ucsc hg19.fa.fai`
+where `$CL.K27ac` is the path to the HMCan output for sample `$CL.K27ac`, `12500` is stitching distance, `2500` is distance around gene TSS to annotate promoters, `hg19_refseq.ucsc` is file with transcriptome information (which can be found at https://github.com/linlabbcm/rose2/tree/master/rose2/annotation) and `hg19.fa.fai` is a file with chromosome lengths to create bigwig files if they were not previousely created
-4. [Optional]
+5. [Optional]
 You may wish to renormalize densities of all your K27ac samples together to be able to compare them afterwards.
-`cat PATHTO/renormalizeWig.R | R --slave --args .
-K27ac \>\> $MARK.log \>$MARK.log`
+`cat PATHTO/renormalizeWig.R | R --slave --args HMCANoutputDir K27ac \>\> $MARK.log \>$MARK.log`
 Attention: This normalization does not take into account spike-in data.
-5. Run LILY; it will create $CL.K27ac.scores.bed where SE are sorted according to the strength:
-`cat PATHTO/runLILY.R | R --slave --args $CL.K27ac $OUTDIR 12500 2500 hg19_refseq.ucsc hg19.fa.fai`
-where `$CL.K27ac` is the path to the HMCan output for sample `$CL.K27ac`, `12500` is stitching distance, `2500` is distance around gene TSS to annotate promoters, `hg19_refseq.ucsc` is file with transcriptome information (which can be found at https://github.com/linlabbcm/rose2/tree/master/rose2/annotation) and `hg19.fa.fai` is a file with chromosome lengths to create bigwig files if they were not previousely created

 **Acknowledgements**